Skip to main content

 Asbestos removal is taking place near me, is it safe to go outside?

 There is no safe level of exposure.
-There are strict guidelines which can be access on the WorkSafe Asbestos – Information on asbestos in the workplace webpage for the removal and disposal of asbestos.
-If you are concerned that things are not being done properly please contact your local council and the Environment Protection Authority to check that it is being done safely.
+Please see the strict guidelines that can be accessed on the WorkSafe Asbestos – Information on asbestos in the workplace webpage for the removal and disposal of asbestos.
+If you are concerned that things are not being done properly, please contact your local council and the Environment Protection Authority.

-Further information can be found on the Asbestos Safety and Eradication Agency is the best place to find this information, on their Asbestos health risks webpage, they advise:
+Further information can be found on the Asbestos Safety and Eradication Agency, On their Asbestos health risks webpage, they advise the following:

 • contact your local council or environment regulator for advice on how to ensure the asbestos fibres pose no ongoing risk to yourself or to others.